woodcoin-core/electrum-ltc-server/HOWTO.md

 Alternatively if you have the time and nerve you can import the blockchain yourself.

-As of April 2014 it takes between two days and over a week to import 300k of blocks, depending on CPU speed, I/O speed and selected pruning limit.
+As of April 2014 it takes between one and two days to import 500k of blocks, depending on CPU speed, I/O speed and selected pruning limit.

 It's considerably faster and strongly recommended to index in memory.
 You can use /dev/shm or